Updated March 31, 2026

 Dance studio insurance in California is often built around general liability and professional liability.
 That can help with bodily injury, customer injury, slip and fall, third-party claims, legal defense, and certain claims tied to instruction-related negligence or omissions.
 Exact coverage varies by policy.

 Dance studio insurance cost in California varies based on location, class mix, number of employees, lease terms, property values, and the coverage you choose.
-The state average in the provided data is $78 to $280 per month, but your quote may differ.
+Your quote may differ based on those factors and the limits you select.

 If you have 1 or more employees, California workers' compensation is required.
 Many commercial leases also require proof of general liability coverage, and studios using business vehicles must meet California auto minimums.
 Specific lease and policy requirements can vary.